-Slender, flexible instrument that can be moulded into a curved shape
+A gum elastic bougie is a flexible instrument that can be moulded into a curved shape.

-Placed into the airway under direct/indirect guidance before an ETT is railroaded over the top
+It is placed into the airway under direct/indirect guidance before an ETT is railroaded over the top.

-Different insertion techniques are used based on the urgency of the situation:
+Different insertion techniques are used, depending on the urgency of the situation:

-Pulse oximetry is placed peripherally on the fingers, toes or ears.
+A pulse oximeter estimates arterial saturation of oxygen and is typically placed on the fingers, toes or ears.

 Pulse oximetry is affected by the poor perfusion of the peripheries, false nails/nail varnish, excessive motion and carboxyhaemoglobin

-Capnography is essential in determining patency of the airway.
+Capnography is essential in determining the patency of a patient’s airway.

-CO2 is only produced in the lungs and therefore the presence of CO2 in expired gas confirms that the patient is being ventilated.
+CO2 is only produced in the lungs, therefore the presence of CO2 in expired gas confirms that the patient is being ventilated.

 Capnography is used to confirm the position of an ETT in the trachea.
 If there is no CO2 trace following intubation, the ETT must be removed and/or replaced.